Additive problems with almost prime squares: Introduction

 \subsection{Methods and ideas}

-While the statements of Theorems \ref{thm1} and \ref{thm2} are purely arithmetic, the proofs combine a variety of different methods.
+While the statements of Theorems \ref{thm1} and \ref{thm2} are purely arithmetic, the proofs combine a variety of different methods from different fields.
 We need the algebraic structure theory of orders in quadratic number fields, the full machinery of automorphic forms including some higher rank $L$-functions, and of course the toolbox of analytic number theory.

 Starting with the latter, the obvious approach to almost primes is the application of a sieve.
 Thus, for the proof of both theorems we need to analyze quite accurately the quantity

-for squarefree integers $d_1, d_2$ where $\ell$ runs either over primes or over smooth numbers.
+for square-free integers $d_1, d_2$ where $\ell$ runs either over primes or over smooth numbers.
 As mentioned above, in general there is no closed convolution formula for $r_{d_1, d_2}$, since there is typically more than one class per genus.
 For fixed $d_1, d_2$ one can lift the necessary ingredients to analyze \eqref{2} from \cite{Iw} or \cite{Vi}, but for almost primes we need strong uniformity where $d_1, d_2$ can be as large as some small power of $n$.

 A robust substitute that may also be useful in other situations is as follows.
 Let $F$ be a primitive binary quadratic form of discriminant $D = D_0f^2 < 0$ (with $D_0$ fundamental) and let $\mathcal{O}_D \subseteq \Bbb{Q}(\sqrt{D})$ be the (not necessarily maximal) order of discriminant $D$.
 The set of equivalence classes of primitive forms of discriminant $D$ is in bijection with the proper (i.e.\ invertible) ideal classes $\mathcal{C}_D$ of $\mathcal{O}_D$ (see \cite[Section 7]{Co}), and we denote by $C_F \in \mathcal{C}_D$ the class corresponding to $F$.
 Then for $(n, f) = 1$ we have the exact formula